 After a year of this pattern I noticed I had only lost a couple pounds, nowhere near what I thought I would lose.
 I got great muscle tone, but the weight just wouldn’t seem to drop.
 This was baffling and our family doctor said I just needed to eat a healthier diet and implement a regular exercise regimen.
-This didn’t work.
+Needless to say, this didn’t work!

-I left college after a year and decided to marry my high school sweetheart at the age of 20.
+I left college after only a year and decided to marry my high school sweetheart at the age of 20.
 I can remember shopping for a wedding dress and being devastated that my weight was up to 215 pounds and I was well into 20+ size clothes.
 I was happy to get married but upset by how I looked, especially being the center of attention, on my wedding day.

 We lived overseas in Japan for three and half years while he served in the US Navy.
 We lived off base in a local Japanese fishing village.
 We loved our neighbors and walked all over the neighborhood at night.
-Since my husband was low in rank so was his pay.
 We ate a fairly healthy diet and got a lot of exercise.
 However, my weight continued to climb and the pant sizes kept increasing.

 After the Navy my husband did three years in the US Army.
 We lived in Germany where I was diagnosed with GERD (Gastroesophageal Reflux Disease) and IBS (Irritable Bowel Syndrome).
 Again more weight gain and no answers!

 My First (Unknown) Lipedema Complication

 By now I was about 300 pounds and noticing in addition to widening hips and thighs that I also had significant swelling in both my legs.
 Again my doctor strongly advised me to get more exercise and a better diet!
 He missed the part where I said both of these things were not working!